jacasta2/accidents_smb/README.md

 #### model_creation.py

+Before running the script, please make sure to create the database and adjust the database connection parameters in the supporting functions accordingly.

-This script uses functions from `data_creation.py` to pull 3-year data on accidents and then fits the K-Prototypes clustering algorithm to such data using 3 clusters.
+This script uses functions from `data_creation.py` to pull 3-year data on accidents from the local postgres database and then fits the K-Prototypes clustering algorithm to such data using 3 clusters.
 The script saves the MinMaxScaler and K-Prototypes parameters in separate files that are later loaded by `model_prediction.py`.
 The files are named **scaler.mod** and **kprototypes.mod**, respectively.

 The user can change the arguments of the function `data_for_clustering(2021, 12, 31)` to bring data for a specific 3-year period.
 Once they are modified, the user can run the script and it will automatically pull the 3-year data up to the modified date and fit the K-Prototypes algorithm.
 To run this script, open a terminal and run: